Kansas City Chiefs: International outreach

 The NFL introduced the league's international home marketing area program in 2021, which sees teams secure international marketing rights in countries beyond the United States.
 The Chiefs were designated as a home team to Germany alongside the Carolina Panthers, New England Patriots, and Tampa Bay Buccaneers.
-The Chiefs will host a game in Germany during their 2023 season.
+In 2023 the NFL also granted the Chiefs permission to expand its marketing and fan outreach to Austria and Switzerland.

-The Chiefs have played international regular season games against Detroit in 2015 in London, and against the LA Chargers in 2019 in Mexico City.
+The Chiefs have played international regular season games against Detroit in 2015 in London, the LA Chargers in 2019 in Mexico City, and Miami in Berlin in 2023.
 The team participated in preseason exhibition games dubbed the American Bowl in Berlin (1990), Tokyo (1994 and 1998), and Monterrey, Mexico (1996).
+They were the first NFL team to win games in four different countries.

 The Chiefs' fan base has expanded across the world like many other NFL teams.
 A Twitter account is dedicated to Chiefs fans in the UK and has been recognized by the Kansas City Chiefs and is their official UK fan page.
 They have many dedicated fans writing articles and interviewing players of the team such as Tamba Hali.